joseph-flinn/site/frontend/posts/language-of-mathematics.md

 $$

 We now have two values for _z_.
-As I was trying to communicate with my thought process in a homework assignment, I was struggling to communicate the differences between the first and second _z_ value.
+As I was trying to communicate with my thought process in a homework assignment, I was struggling to communicate the differences between the first and second _z_ values.
 How do we track which _z_ value corresponds to the original numbers _a_ and _b_?
 How can we differentiate the Z table probabilities that are associated with both of these Z values?